Use Aurora HDR for free for 14 days.

 Pixelmator is another GIMP alternative worth checking out if you work on a Mac.
 This app is entirely intuitive for Mac users and is probably the most user-friendly app to work with on Mac, even though its interface is radically different compared to most photo editing apps.

-Pixelmator is packed with a comprehensive selection of tools for enhancing and retouching photos, painting, drawing vector illustrations, and creating graphic designs.
+Pixelmator is packed with a comprehensive selection of tools and presents for enhancing and retouching photos, painting, drawing vector illustrations, and creating graphic designs.
 It also comes with standard features like layers, clipping masks, and blending modes, over 40 tools for selecting, navigating, cropping, typing, and creating shapes, over 50 filters, and over 15 color enhancement tools.
 Like most really powerful photo editors, Pixelmator is rather pricey.
 There’s a 30-day free trial available, though.

 Thank you for downloading